Barsik2535/BestGames/README.md

 # BestGames
-shop with games for olympiad
+shop with games for olympiad.
+All files in master branch